The revolution is permanent noise

 Forget 1984, the resemblance to Animal Farm, however, is quite remarkable….

 Trump may be a racist, but that is not really important.
 He doesn’t care enough about others to be a raving KKK member.
 He does use what I’d call crypto-racism, however, as a tool to needle and divide, and therefore keep everyone on tenterhooks.
 The immediate impact of this tactic has been devastating and physical.
 People are screaming and hollering at each other across the information highways more than ever.
 There is very little space for compromise or reasoned discourse.
 The exchanges are exhausting, and yet, people are driven over and over again to fora, to Twitter, to Facebook, Instagram for more of the same.
 There seems to be some deep-seated pleasure in going to those places, where one can freely talk, shout, snark, retaliate….
 The name of the game (and the Trump Team is not the only player): brain-hacking.
 Anger, pleasure, raw emotion, sentimentality have become an addiction in a cold and lonely digital world, in which 99.999% of people are not heard or really seen.
-If we do not find our inner self when we’re off line, it’s like being in solitary confinement in the middle of a bustling market.
+Andrew Keen, in his The Internet is not the Answer, notes this the bizarre one-way communication between the plebs and the celebrities.

 PART II